 - As you might know, it takes about 20 minutes for the brain to receive the message from the stomach to say you are satisfied and have had enough to eat.
-When you force-feed yourself, or eat in a fast, manic fashion, you eat more than you would normally, as the brain hasn’t had a chance to register that you’ve already had enough.
-The gut communicates with the brain in that 20 minute period, so if you are considering ‘seconds’, so wait for a while, and you will probably feel too full to have any.
+When you eat in a fast, manic fashion, you eat more than you normally would, as the brain hasn’t had a chance to register that you’ve already had enough.
+The gut communicates with the brain in that 20 minute period, so if you are considering ‘seconds’, wait for a while, and you will probably feel too full to have any.

-- You enhance your body’s circulation by chewing well, improve your immune status, derive more energy from your food, stay full longer and improve your skin health all as a result of chewing your food better, and eating more slowly.
-This will naturally extrapolate too to a more stable weight.
+- You enhance your body’s circulation by chewing well, improving your immune status, deriving more energy from your food, staying full longer and improving your skin health.
+All as a result of chewing your food better, and eating more slowly.
+This will naturally extrapolate to a more stable weight.

 - Mealtimes need to be a time for enjoying flavours, the smell of the food, appreciation of the taste and texture of the food and for appreciating a beautifully prepared plate.
-Chewing slowly and in a focused manner brings about a heightened enjoyment of the food you are eating too.
-You’ll eat less but with much more enjoyment.
-See food and mealtimes as a pleasurable activity that is to be entered into with delight, anticipation and gladness – and stretch out the experience.
-The quick grab-and-go type of meal is never a good idea for the digestive system, even if it is a healthy meal.
+Chewing slowly and in a mindful manner brings about a heightened enjoyment of the food you are eating too.
+You’ll eat a little less, but with much more enjoyment.
+See food and mealtimes as pleasurable activities that are to be entered into with delight, anticipation and gladness – and stretch out the experience.
 The steps of relaxation, chewing, enjoyment and awareness of what you eat, as you eat, are as much an integral part of the healthy eating experience as the quality of the food itself.